XiaoGeNintendo/RemarkableDict/README.md

 2. Download and copy the whole repo to your remarkable `/home/root/apps` (you can ignore the `process` folder as they are scripts for generating the dictionaries).

 3. Register `example.py` as application by using `chmod +x`.
-Refer to the guide of the launcher you are using.
+Refer to the guide of the launcher you are using for more.

-4. Install a UTF-8 font at `/usr/share/fonts/ttf/chnfont.otf` to support Asian languages.
+4. Install a font(like noto) at `/usr/share/fonts/ttf/chnfont.otf` to support Asian languages.

 5. Run the program and search!